Linux find Command: 32 Examples, From Beginner to Pro Level

 find /var/log -name "*.log"

-Finds all files ending with .log
+Finds all files ending with .log in /var/log directory.

 3. ๐ Find Files Modified in the Last 7 Days